ljavuras/evergarden/System/packages/evergarden-issue-tracker/template/note.project.issue-tracker.md

 await dv.view("System/script/Dataview/IssueTracker", {
     obsidian: obsidian,

-    /** Options here */
+    /** Options */

-    // Name of project, used as display text of project note's link
+    // Name of project, displayed when creating new issue.
     // project_name: <your project name>

-    // Title of project note, used to find the project note
-    // project_note: <project note name>

-    // Sub-folder where issue notes go
+    // Sub-folder where issue notes go.
     // issue_folder: "issues/",

-    // Template name, a template that exists in your templater folder
+    // Template name, a template that exists in your templater folder.
-    // issue_template: "note.project.issue.md",
+    // issue_template: "note.project.issue",

-    // Default query that shows up in the search bar
+    // Default query that shows up in the search bar.
     // default_query: "is:open",

+    // Locale used for displaying date and time.
+    // locale: "en-US",
 });
 ```